Squarespace website builder review

 Squarespace has a drag-and-drop, grid-based editor, like most website builders.
 And you can start creating your new site in just a few minutes – you just sign up, pick your template, name your site – and you're off!

 The next steps are just where things get a little trickier.
 The actual editing platform of Squarespace is a tad less intuitive than Wix and Weebly – it's not immediately clear where the editing tools are, which tends to put beginners off.

 Squarespace offers fewer features than its rivals, but the ones it does have work well.
 The key features for small businesses are:

-- Search Engine Optimisation – Squarespace provides tips to help boost your site’s ranking in search engines which you can find in the editor sidebar, so it’s easier for you to get found online.
+- Search Engine Optimisation (SEO) – Squarespace provides tips to help boost your site's ranking in search engines (which you can find in the editor sidebar) so it's easier for your site to get found online.

 - Squarespace for blogging – Squarespace's blogging portal is fairly simple to get the hang of – and you can preview how your blog posts look before they go live.

 Squarespace make some of the most stylish websites around – we just found Wix and Weebly were easier to get the hang of.